go-while/nntp-mongodb-storage/README.md

 ## Default MongoDB Connection

-- `DefaultMongoUri`: The default MongoDB connection string used when no URI is provided.
+ - `DefaultMongoURI`: The default MongoDB connection string used when no URI is provided.
 It points to `mongodb://localhost:27017`, indicating the MongoDB server is running on the local machine on the default port 27017.

 ## Default Database and Collection Names

  - `DefaultMongoDatabaseName`: The default name of the MongoDB database used when no database name is provided.
 It is set to "nntp" by default.

  - `DefaultMongoCollection`: The default name of the MongoDB collection used when no collection name is provided.
 The collection name is set to "articles" by default.

 ## Default MongoDB Timeout

  - `DefaultMongoTimeout`: The default timeout value (in seconds) for connecting to MongoDB.
 The timeout is set to 15 seconds.

 ## Default Worker and Queue Settings

  - `DefaultDelWorker`: The number of `DeleteWorker` instances to start by default.
 It is set to 1.

  - `DefaultDelQueue`: The number of delete requests allowed to be queued.
 It is set to 2.

  - `DefaultDeleteBatchsize`: The number of Msgidhashes a `DeleteWorker` will cache before deleting to batch into one process.
 It is set to 1.

  - `DefaultInsWorker`: The number of `InsertWorker` instances to start by default.
 It is set to 1.

  - `DefaultInsQueue`: The number of insert requests allowed to be queued.
 It is set to 2.

  - `DefaultInsertBatchsize`: The number of articles an `InsertWorker` will cache before inserting to batch into one process.
 It is set to 1.

  - `DefaultGetWorker`: The number of `ReaderWorker` instances to start by default.
 It is set to 1.

  - `DefaultGetQueue`: The total queue length for all `ReaderWorker` instances.
 It is set to 2.

 Please note that these default values can be adjusted according to your specific requirements and available system resources.